Qtom-99/ERVscanner/README.md

 # ERVscanner
 A data analysis pipeline to estimate ERV insertion based on short-read sequence data in a fast and efficient way.
 ]
-ERVscanner is a pipeline to estimate non-reference ERV insertions based on short-read whole genome sequence data.
+ERVscanner is a pipeline designed to estimate non-reference ERV (Endogenous Retrovirus) insertions using short-read whole-genome sequencing data.

-The pipeline consists of two parallel workflows, one for detecting insertions within annotated repeat regions (MRs) and one for detecting insertions outside MRs.
+The pipeline consists of two parallel workflows:

+1. One for detecting insertions within annotated repeat regions (MRs), and

+1. One for detecting insertions outside MRs.

+The process described below focuses on identifying insertions outside MRs. The final genotyped VCF file of insertions is output to `<DATA_PATH>/vcf`.

+To detect insertions within MRs, you must repeat the pipeline with the following modifications:

+Replace `filter_reads.sh` with `filter_reads_MR.sh`

+Replace `genotype_ins.sh` with `genotype_ins_MR.sh`

+Change the `<DATA_PATH>` directory accordingly
+Then, rerun the pipeline from the beginning.

+Detecting insertions in MRs is more challenging due to the repetitive nature of these regions, leading to a higher false-positive rate.
+This is why we separated the workflow.

-The genotyped VCF file of insertions outside of MRs is output in `<DATA_PATH>/vcf` and the genotyped VCF file of insertions within MRs is output in `<DATA_PATH>/inMR/vcf`.
-In these VCF files, the flag `MI` tag in the INFO field was added to distinguish these two output.
-You can merge these files using tools such as `bcftools` or our in-house `merge_vcf.py` script.
+To differentiate between the two output types, `MI` tag is added to the `INFO` field of the VCF files.
+You can merge the two VCF files using tools such as bcftools or our in-house script, `merge_vcf.py`.

-ERVscanner consists of seven shell scripts, which should be run concequtively.
-Some process could be parallelized to increase speed.
+ERVscanner is composed of several shell scripts stored in the `pipeline` directory.
+These scripts should be executed consecutively.
+Some steps can be parallelized to improve performance.

 ## Required Tools and Environment
 - Unix-like operationg system, bash